-After the cleaned bearing has been inspected and found to be satisfactory, it should be dipped in axle lubricant and wrapped in clean oil paper if not used immediately.
+After inspecting the cleaned bearing, spray with axle lubricant.
+If you are not re-installing the bearings immediately wrap in clean oil paper.

 Replacement bearings should be stored in a clean, dry place and should not be removed from their car tons until ready for use.
 There is no need to remove the rust preventive coating from new bearings upon installation.